tomas-fryza/avr-course/labs/08-project/README.md

 * Physical implementation on AVR is required, not just computer simulation.

 * Make a short video of your app demo.
-(The video can then be used to promote the course.)
+(The video can then be used to promote the course at LinkedIn.)

 ## Help: